brendt/stitcher.io/src/content/blog/2018-04-30-dependency-injection-for-beginners.md

 This means it shouldn't be the car's concern how its engine is built, what wheels it has attached.
-It should only know the follwing thing:
+It should only know the following thing:

 > Given a working engine and four wheels, I'm able to drive!